-We discussed earlier about the general characteristics of LED drivers.
-In this post, I’m going to tell you how to choose a right LED driver for your application.
-LED drivers are divided into two different categories: constant current and constant voltage drivers.
+We discussed earlier about general characteristics of LED drivers and how to choose a suitable constant current LED driver for your application.
+Now, I’m going to tell you how to choose a right LED driver for your constant voltage application.
+As told in the previous posts, LED drivers are divided into two different categories: constant current and constant voltage drivers.
 But that is not the only thing you have to take into account when selecting the driver.
-In this post, we are focusing only in constant current drivers.
+In this post, we are focusing in constant voltage drivers.

-With these step by step instructions, you will find a suitable driver for your luminaire.
+With these easy step-by-step instructions, you will find a suitable driver for your luminaire or signage application.

-Step one: What forward current does your LED need?
+Step one: What voltage does your LED application need?

-As already mentioned, you should find the forward current your LED needs, from the datasheet.
-For example if your LED needs a current of 350mA, you should try to find a driver with 350mA output current.
+As already mentioned, you should find the voltage that your LED needs, from the datasheet or from the product itself.
+For example if your LED needs a voltage of 12 V, you should find a driver with 12 V DC output voltage.
+If LED demands 24V, you should find a driver with 24 V DC output voltage.
+So that is pretty straightforward.

-Remember that if using multiple LED components, you have to find a driver that can feed all the LED components in your luminaire.
+Remember that if using multiple LED components, you have to find a driver that can feed all the LED components in your luminaire (in parallel connection).

-Step three: What output voltage range you need from the driver
+Step three: What current range you need from the driver?

-Again take a look at the datasheet and check the voltage of the LED.
-If you have multiple LEDs, you should add the voltages together.
-Then you should find a driver with a voltage range that your LEDs fit into.
+Again take a look at the datasheet and check the current of the LED application.
+If you have multiple LEDs, you should add the current together.
+Then you should find a driver with a current range that your LEDs fit into.
+On the other hand if you have checked well the power you need then your driver will give enough current to get your LED application burn on the right level.

 Step four: Do you need dimming?
 And what type of dimming?

-A need for dimming is mainly dependent of the specification of your luminaire.
+A need for dimming is mainly dependent of the specification of your LED application.
 If you don’t need dimming, a normal on/off driver is enough for you.
 If you need dimming, there are many different types of dimming, but that is a topic for another post.
+But e.g. in signage applications dimming is not normally required.

 Step five: What are the physical dimensions the driver has to fit into?